Code of Conduct for the Equine Podiatry Association (UK)

 - When writing reports, completing forms or otherwise providing any information for a third party, Members must always be honest and accurate and refrain from making personal judgments.
 Members must take reasonable steps to verify the information they provide and not seek to mislead by omitting relevant information.

-- If a Horse is being treated by a veterinarian and this treatment has relevance to footcare, the Member must keep the veterinarian informed of their actions and recommendations.
-Members should strive to work in conjunction with the veterinarian to find a mutually agreeable treatment.
+- If a Horse is being treated by a veterinarian and this treatment has relevance to hoofcare, the Member must keep the veterinarian informed of their actions and recommendations.
+Members should strive to work in conjunction with the veterinarian to find a mutually agreeable approach.

 - Members should advertise in a positive manner commenting only on what they can offer and should not compare their services to that of any other profession or individual.

-- A Member who has concerns about the competence of a colleague is encouraged to discuss the matter with the Association Council, or where appropriate file an official complaint.
-The first course of action may, where appropriate, be to discuss with the colleague concerned.
+- A Member who has concerns about the competence of a colleague or other professional is encouraged to discuss this with the individual concerned where appropriate and/or raise the matter with the appropriate regulatory body for that profession.

 - Although it is the free choice of the Client to employ whichever practitioner they like, Members must not target other Members’ Clients for their own business.
 Clients may be transferred amongst Members if mutually acceptable to all parties.